These chewy chocolate espresso crinkle cookies are perfect for the holiday season and pair wonderfully with a cup of hot cocoa with rum.

 🔪 Instructions

-First, prepare an espresso (40 ml) and set it aside.
+First, prepare a double espresso and set it aside.
 Then melt the butter in a saucepan.
 Meanwhile, separately mix the flour, baking powder, cocoa, and salt in a mixing bowl.
 Once everything is prepared, because preparation is half the battle, whisk the melted butter, cane sugar, and vanilla sugar with a hand mixer until you get a creamy texture.
-Then, while stirring, add the eggs one by one and finally the espresso.
+Then, while stirring, add the eggs one by one and, finally the espresso.
 Finally, stir in the flour mixture and chill the finished dough in an airtight container for 2 hours.

 Before continuing after the two hours wait, prepare the following: